pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 How much time do you spend trying to answer a question before you ask for help?
 How do you monitor how much time you spend solving problems?

+# topic training a house cat

+# topic Queens' Gambit on Netflix https://en.wikipedia.org/wiki/Queen's_Gambit
+* Was it entertaining?
+* What did you think about the main character's personality?
+* What did you think about the story line?

+# topic The Black List https://en.wikipedia.org/wiki/The_Blacklist_(TV_series)
+* Was it entertaining?
+* What did you think about the main character's personality?
+* What did you think about the story line?

 # topic pair programming